Is that my....

 Of sad eyes peering out behind happy ones,

-Beneath the granular of dried mud.
+Beneath the granular dried mud.

 It’s a baffled relationship of stars and poet's words,

-Of lovers tongues silenced,
+Of lovers tongues and silence,

-Of a rapping sound repeating.
+Of a rapping sound repeating out of sync.

 Is that my heart?

-The dirt beneath my nails is my signature,
+The dirt beneath my nails is my signature.

 I close my eyes and taste the wind.

-Is that the depth of my experience?
+Is this the depth of my experience?

 My old teacher's words I finally heard for the first time today, 30 years later, because it was time finally.